From droop to optimality: The potential of volt/var control for power distribution grid enhancement: Reviewed Methods

 \subsection{Online Feedback Optimization}

 \ac{OFO} is a novel control method which can steer a system to the solution of a constrained optimization problem.
 In the presented case, the \ac{ORPF} problem~(\ref{eq:reactive_optimization_problem}) is used as the steady-state specification for the \ac{OFO} design.
-However, we remark that compared to the ORPF controller, the resulting feedback law does not require a detailed model of the system.
-While the ORPF approach typically calculates the model-based solution in one step and operates the system in an open-loop manner, \ac{OFO} exploits voltage measurements to gradually update the inputs towards the optimum.
+However, we remark that compared to the \ac{ORPF} controller, the resulting feedback law does not require a detailed model of the system.
+While the \ac{ORPF} approach typically calculates the model-based solution in one step and operates the system in an open-loop manner, \ac{OFO} exploits voltage measurements to gradually update the inputs towards the optimum.
 In this paper, we use the \ac{OFO} controller from~\cite{ortmann2020experimental} which employs a dual ascent strategy to deal with constraints.
-Two dual variables per inverter integrate constraint violations at each time step according to
+We assume full observability of the voltage magnitudes at all buses.
+Partial observability is possible, but asymptotic constraint satisfaction is only guaranteed at locations where the voltage magnitude is measured.
+A block-diagram of the overall method is shown in Figure \ref{ofo-block-diagram}.
+Two dual variables per inverter, $\lambda_\textrm{min}$ and $\lambda_\textrm{max}$, integrate constraint violations at each time step according to

 The new reactive power setpoints are then determined based on the current values of the dual variables and a sensitivity matrix H as follows: